LimChaeYeon1003/ISTA-U-Net/README.md

 ## Usage

-We train ISTA U-Net using python scripts in the folder `train_src`.
-Jupyter notebooks in the folder `notebooks` are used to evaluate and visualize model performance.
+We trained ISTA U-Net using python scripts in the folder `train_src`.
+Jupyter notebooks in the folder `notebooks` were used to evaluate and visualize model performance.